 Kerkorian was known as a quiet man.
 Not exactly the las Vegas recluse like Howard Hughes, but he shunned the spotlight and the press.
 Never making speeches at the openings of his hotels.

-Over the years, people have reported meeting Kerkorian at his resorts, sometimes he would be giving out comps, other times, just chatting with people.
+Over the years, people have reported meeting Kerkorian at his resorts, sometimes he would be giving out comps, and other times, just chatting with people.
 Most thought the quiet, gracious man was maybe a casino manager or even a publicist.
 They were shocked to learn afterward that they just had a conversation with or received a comp from one of the Strip’s original visionaries!

 Kerkorian had the clout to move mountains around Las Vegas (figuratively speaking), but in many ways, he was often content to stand in line waiting his turn – just like regular people.
 Like after selling the Sands for about $110 million, Kerkorian stopped by to pose for pictures with the new owners.
 Then walked outside to stand in line for a taxi behind about a dozen other people.